spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 Twenty almost certainly will.

-there's a #cold-outreach channel in the Turing slack that I'd recommend joining. the woman that started it is great at putting stuff together around cold outreach. the hardest part of cold outreach is just starting it. there's 100 things you can do that make you *think* you're making progress, but besides actually _sending an email to a stranger_ none of it is effective.
+there's a `#cold-outreach channel` in the Turing slack that I'd recommend joining.
+Katie Keel is _amazing_ at this stuff.
+The hardest part of cold outreach is just starting it.
+There's 100 things you can do that make you *think* you're making progress, but besides actually _sending an email to a stranger_ none of it is effective.

 Patrick McKenzie is one of my favorite folks on the internet.
 He wrote [this piece on salary negotiation](http://www.kalzumeus.com/2012/01/23/salary-negotiation/) which is _still_ the gold standard on the topic.